Wandalen/cgtools/examples/minwebgl/sprite_animation/readme.md

 ![](./showcase.gif)

 ## How is it useful
-- Fast sprite loading one by one.
+- Fast sprite loading one by one (texture array).
 - Get element of sprite by it's depth index.

 ## How to run